-1d: Demonstrating knowledge of resources Teacher demonstra or no familiarity resources to enhan knowledge, to u teaching, or for st who need them.
-T does not seek is knowledge Teacher demonstrates some familiarity with resources available through the school or district to enhance own knowledge, to use in teaching, or for students who need them.
+1d: Demonstrating knowledge of resources Teacher demonstra or no familiarity resources to enha knowledge, to ut teaching, or for st who need them.
+I does not seek does not seek knowledge Teacher demonstrates some familiarity with resources available through the school or district to enhance own knowledge, to use in teaching, or for students who need them.
 Teacher does not seek to extend such knowledge Teacher is fully aware of the resources available through the school or district to enhance own knowledge, to use in teaching, or for students who need them.
-Teacher seeks out resources in and beyond the school or district in professional organizations, on the Internet, and in the community to enhance own knowledge, to use in teaching, and for students who need them.
-Evidence (Click the Click the gray shaded box to the left and type your Evidence message here) nd type your Evidence mess sage here) knowledge of content of 1e: Designing coherent instruction The series of learning experiences are poorly aligned with the instructional outcomes and do not represent a coherent structure.
-They are suitable for only some students.
-The series of learning experiences demonstrates partial alignment with instructional outcomes, some of which are likely to engage students in significant learning.
-The lesson or unit has a recognizable structure and reflects partial knowledge of students and resources.
-Teacher coordinates knowledge of content, of students, and of resources, to design a series of learning experiences aligned to instructional outcomes and suitable to groups of students.
-The lesson or unit has a clear structure and is likely to engage students in significant learning. students, and of resources, to design a series of learning experiences aligned to instructional outcomes, differentiated where appropriate to make them suitable to all students and likely to engage them in significant learning.
-The lesson or unit's structure is clear and allows for different pathways according to student needs. , Evidence Click the Click the gray shaded box to the left and type your Evidence message here) nd type your Evidence mess age nere)
+Teacher seeks out resources in and beyond the school or district in professional organizations, on the Internet, and in the community to enhance own knowledge, to use in teaching, and for students Evidence (Click the (Click the gray shaded box to the left and type your Evidence message here) nd type your Evidence mess age here) 1e: Designing coherent instruction The series of learning experiences are poorly aligned with the instructional outcomes and do not represent a coherent structure.
+They are suitable The series of learning experiences demonstrates partial alignment with instructional outcomes, some of which are likely to engage students in significant learning.
+The lesson or unit has a recognizable structure and reflects partial knowledge Teacher coordinates knowledge of content, of students, and of resources, to design a series of learning experiences aligned to instructional outcomes and suitable to groups of students.
+The lesson or unit has a clear structure and is likely to engage students in knowledge of content, of students, and of resources, to design a series of learning experiences aligned to instructional outcomes, differentiated where appropriate to make them suitable to all students and likely to engage them in significant learning.
+The lesson or unit's structure is clear and allows for different pathways according to for only some students. of students and resources. significant learning. students. significant learning. student needs.
+1 Evidence ALD MAILS אומא אוומחכם הכי יה חים יהוי ה ind type your 480 11010)